SamMed05/c-cpp-notes/docs/c/file-IO.md

 When a file is opened, the system maintains a **file position indicator** (often conceptualized as a cursor).
 This indicator marks the current position within the file where the next read or write operation will occur.

 - For modes `"r"`, `"rb"`, `"w"`, `"wb"`, the cursor is initially at the beginning of the file.
-    - Remember: for `"w"` and `"wb"`, existing content is deleted.
+    - Remember: for `"w"` and `"wb"`, existing content is deleted (file is truncated).
 - For modes `"a"`, `"ab"`, the cursor is initially at the end of the file.
+All writes happen at the current end of the file, regardless of explicit positioning attempts with `fseek` before writing.
 - After each read or write operation, the cursor automatically advances by the number of bytes read or written.

+It's worth noting that **EOF (End-Of-File)** is not a character stored at the end of a file.
+It's a special signal (a negative integer constant, typically -1) returned by input functions (like `fgetc`, `fscanf`) to indicate that the end of the file has been reached or an error has occurred.
+The operating system knows the size of the file and signals an end-of-file condition when a read operation attempts to go beyond the last byte.

 ## Working with files

 ### The `FILE` structure

 All file operations in C are performed using a pointer to a `FILE` structure.
-This structure is defined in `<stdio.h>` and holds information about the file stream, such as the buffer, current position, and error indicators.
+This structure is defined in `<stdio.h>` and is an **opaque type**; its internal details are hidden from the programmer and should not be accessed directly.
+It holds information necessary to manage the stream, such as the buffer, current position, error indicators, and end-of-file status.

 You don't need to know the internal details of the `FILE` structure.
 You'll simply declare a pointer of type `FILE*` and use it with standard library functions.
+All standard file I/O functions take a `FILE*` as an argument to specify the stream they operate on.

 ```c
 #include <stdio.h>